-- Demonstrate ability to employ a public health systems approach to assess the health status of populations, to identify determinants of health and illness, and to ascertain factors influencing the use of health services. - Utilize basic biostatistical concepts and appropriate study design methodologies to address public health research questions and to evaluate community-based interventions. - Apply descriptive and analytic epidemiology to population-based research, and develop disease control and prevention programs in conjunction with the community. - Specify approaches for assessing, preventing and controlling environmental and occupational hazards that pose risks to human health and safety. - Design, implement and evaluate public health programs and policies within a socio-ecological framework. - Apply principles of cultural competency to health promotion/disease prevention programs, policies and research, to improve patient and community health, and to reduce health disparities. - Support, promote and develop public health advocacy that informs, educates and empowers communities about public health issues and effects systems changes.
+- Demonstrate ability to employ a public health systems approach to assess the health status of populations, to identify determinants of health and illness, and to ascertain factors influencing the use of health services. - Use basic biostatistical concepts and appropriate study design methodologies to address public health research questions and evaluate community-based interventions. - Apply descriptive and analytic epidemiology to population-based research, and develop disease control and prevention programs in conjunction with the community. - Specify approaches for assessing, preventing, or controlling environmental and occupational hazards that pose risks to human health and safety. - Design, implement and evaluate public health programs and policies within a socio-ecological framework.

+• Apply principles of cultural competency to health promotion/disease prevention programs, policies or research, to improve patient and community health, and to reduce health disparities.